richgumy/black_sensor/README.md

 3) [Reconstruction software](/README.md#3---reconstruction-software)
 4) [Sensor domain parts](/README.md#4---sensor-domain-parts)

-A low cost PCB has been developed to capture the ERT data in reatime, which is streamed to a another computer to run a resistivity image reconstruction algorithm.
+A low cost circuit has been developed to capture the ERT data in reatime, which is streamed to a another computer to run a resistivity image reconstruction algorithm.

 <img src="/media/architecture.png" width="600">